 Namu Landing Page– Namu Happy Birthday 1

-Question- Can I use your images?
+Question- Can I use your pictures?

 Answer- Promotional images are not my property but property of their respective company, use at your own discretion.
 My personal photos may be used with a few conditions 1) You link back either to this site or my flickr account 2) You do not misrepresent my photos as your own or my dolls/other items as your property or use them to sell your items.
+I’m not “google”.

 Question- Can I make a suggestion on how to improve your site?

-Questions about me/my personal collection
+Questions about me & my personal collection

 Question- Who are you?

-Question -How long have you been collecting pullips?
+Question -How long have you been collecting Pullips?
 What got you interested in them?